 'This is literary crime fiction at its best.'
 BOOKS+PUBLISHING

-SHORTLISTED FOR THE 2018 INDIE DEBUT FICTION AWARD
+WINNER OF THE 2018 INDIE DEBUT FICTION AWARD

 SHORTLISTED FOR LITERARY FICTION BOOK OF THE YEAR, ABIA AWARDS 2018